Chris Corneil from eci partners discusses effective communication.

 He holds a Bachelor of Commerce and Laws from the University of NSW, is a Chartered Financial Analyst and has completed the AICD Company Directors Course as well as the Stanford Executive Program.

-He is currently Chairman of EP&T Global Ltd (ASX code: “EPX”), a non executive director of the BT Funds Group and Chairman of Perpetual Private’s Investment Committee.
+He is currently Chairman of EP&T Global Ltd (ASX code: “EPX”), a non executive director of the BT Funds Group, a non executive director of Dexus Asset Management and Chairman of Perpetual Private’s Investment Committee.
 Jonathan works closely with business executives at eci partners to help them achieve their business and personal goals.

 As a clinical psychologist with more than 20 years experience in clinical, health and university settings Louise is nationally and internationally renowned expert in human behaviour and has particular expertise in Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy / Training (ACT) and other mindfulness-based approaches.
 She is also experienced in Family Systems Theory which helps makes sense of both families and organisations.